Implications of new credit card rules on small businesses13 Jan 2021

-Since Saturday, January 13th, thousands of small businesses in the UK face an unwelcome choice: accept the cost of no longer being allowed to charge extra for credit and debit card transactions, or incur these charges to their customers in the form of higher prices.
+Since the introduction of new credit card rules on Saturday, January 13th, thousands of small businesses in the UK have faced an unwelcome choice: accept the cost of no longer being allowed to charge extra for credit and debit card transactions or incur these charges to their customers in the form of higher prices.

 As a small business accountant, Accounts & Legal specialises in not only providing bespoke, insightful accounting solutions to our clients, but also have a team of business consultants in London who are on-hand to help companies through any challenges they encounter.